Saint Winifred: Cult

 The shrine and well at Shrewsbury became major pilgrimage goals in the Late Middle Ages, but the shrine was destroyed by Henry VIII in 1540.

 St Winefride's Well in Flintshire, originally formed from a mountain spring, is housed below the town on the side of a steep hill.
 The well precinct also houses an 'Interpretive Exhibition', setting forth the story of the saint and her shrine in detail; the Victorian former custodians' house has also been converted to house a museum of the pilgrimage.
-The site is managed by Cadw.
+The site is managed by Cadw and the Roman Catholic Diocese of Wrexham.

-St Winefride's Holy Well at Holywell Farm in Cheshire is one of a number of holy wells dedicated to St Winefride which were placed to mark the route of her remains when they were taken from Holywell in Clwyd, where she was martyred, to Shrewsbury Abbey.
-It is a listed monument.
+St Winefride's Holy Well at Holywell Farm in Cheshire is one of a number of holy wells dedicated to St Winefride, placed to mark the supposed route of her remains when they were taken from Holywell in Clwyd, where she was martyred, to Shrewsbury Abbey.
+It is a scheduled monument.